Entangled photon pair excitation and time-frequency-filtered multidimensional photon correlation spectroscopy as a probe for dissipative exciton kinetics: Introduction

-In the following, in section~\ref{sec:ham}, we introduce the exciton-phonon Hamiltonian of the light-harvesting complex LHCII, which serves as our test system, and the photonic sources.
-This is complemented by the Appendix~\ref{app:ham}.
-In the subsequent three subsections of Sec.~\ref{sec:results} (\ref{subsec:entexcite}–\ref{subsec:pcc}), we detail the theoretical framework and numerical simulations of the combined protocol.
-The manuscript concludes in Sec.~\ref{sec:conclude} with a summary of our findings, a discussion of future outlook, and a brief examination of the current limitations.
+It exists as a trimeric structure composed of structurally rigid monomeric aggregates; each monomer contains several chlorophylls whose lowest three energy levels are spectroscopically accessible.
+In Section~\ref{sec:ham}, we introduce the exciton-phonon Hamiltonian of the light-harvesting complex LHCII along with the exciton-photon Hamiltonian.
+In the subsequent sections, namely Sec.~\ref{sec:results} (\ref{subsec:entexcite}–\ref{subsec:pcc}), we detail the theoretical framework for the combined scheme and present numerical simulations.
+The manuscript concludes in Sec.~\ref{sec:conclude} with a summary of our findings and a brief commentary.

-\section{Driven dissipative one- and two-exciton kinetics}
+\section{Driven dissipative one and two-exciton kinetics}

-The dissipative one- and two-exciton dynamics of the light-harvesting complex LHCII are simulated using the Frenkel exciton model within the Heitler-London approximation.
-The model is constructed by considering the lowest three electronic energy states of each of the chlorophyll molecules.
+We simulate the one and two-exciton dynamics of the light-harvesting complex LHCII using the Frenkel exciton model within the Heitler-London approximation.
+The model is constructed by considering the lowest three electronic energy states for each chromophoric site.
 The Hamiltonian (with $\hbar=1$) is given by,

-Here, the on-site excitation energy, $E_m$, and inter-site hopping, $J_{mn}$, are accounted for by the first term in the Hamiltonian.
-The Coulomb interaction, responsible for the inter-site hopping, results in the delocalization of the exciton states across the sites.
-The higher-order excitonic nonlinearities that shift exciton energy states are given by $U_m^{(1)}$ and $U_{mn}^{(2)}$.
-The exciton creation (annihilation) operators, $B_m^\dag$ ($B_m$), follow the commutation relation $[B_n, B_m^\dag] = \delta_{mn}(1 - \eta (B_m^\dag B_m)^2)$, where $\eta = 3/2$, while the phonon creation (annihilation) operators, $b_j^\dag$ ($b_j$), follow $[b_i, b_j^\dag] = \delta_{ij}$.
-The two-exciton Hamiltonian can be constructed as $H_{mnkl}^{(2)} = H_{mn}^{(1)} \delta_{kl} + \delta_{mn} H_{kl}^{(1)}$, where $H_{mn}^{(1)}$ is given by the first line of the Eq.~\ref{eqn:ham}.
-For the LHCII, the number of chromophoric sites is $N_s = 14$, which yields $N_g = 1$ ground state, $N_e = 14$ one-exciton states, and $N_f = 105$ two-exciton states, composed of $14$ overtone and $91$ combination states.
-The excitonic eigenstates are obtained by the exact diagonalization of the exciton-number conserving Hamiltonian blocks as:

-These transformation coefficients, $T^{(n)}_{}$ (for the $n-th$ manifold) define the spectral weights associated with the delocalized eigenstates.
-It is noteworthy that the energies of the two-exciton overtone and combination states, dependent on the nonlinearity terms $U_{m}^{(1)}$ and $U_{mn}^{(2)}$ respectively, deviate from the sum of two one-exciton states.
-As a consequence, the relative ordering of states within the two-exciton manifold is contingent upon two competing sets of parameters, governing exciton delocalization and localization.
-The latter influence, via excited state absorption processes, all three pathways responsible for the two-photon absorption events addressed in this article.
-The Green's functions (valid for both one and two exciton manifold) describing can be represented in a compact form as follows